- What we collect

 English and Welsh trial records

 The English and Welsh trial records can be found in the England & Wales Criminal Registers 1792 -1892 available on Ancestry.
+You can access Ancestry by visiting our eResources portal and searching for this database under the Browse eResources tab.
 The following information can typically be found on the registers:

 - crime, date and place of trial